 Use the following video tutorials or the document below to assist you in completing this task:

-The Measurement and Automation (MAX) utility comes with the NI-488 driver for your GPIB controller.
-MAX makes GPIB instrument detection and control easy by providing you tools to search for connecting instruments, and send and receive communication with your device.
+The Measurement & Automation Explorer (MAX) utility comes with the NI-488 driver for your GPIB controller.
+MAX makes GPIB instrument detection and control easy by providing tools to help you search for connecting instruments, and communicate with your device.

 Figure 1.
 MAX Main Menu